 Kirstin Chávez is considered one of the most riveting and significant performing mezzo-sopranos today.
-The combination of her magnificent voice with its expansive range, the dramatic intensity of her acting, and her natural physical beauty, make her an arresting and unique presence on the operatic and concert stage.
+Her powerful voice with its expansive range, the dramatic intensity of her acting, and her natural sensuality combine to make her an arresting and unique presence on the operatic and concert stages.

-Ms. Chávez has captured attention and acclaim in her signature roles and is recognized as one of the definitive Carmens of today; a role that she has performed with great success throughout the United States, and around the world.
+Ms. Chávez has captured attention and acclaim in her signature roles and is recognized as one of the definitive Carmens of today, creating her Carmen in nearly 40 different productions throughout the United States and around the globe.
 Opera News reported that her Carmen in Graz, Austria was “the Carmen of a lifetime.
 With her dark, generous mezzo, earthy eroticism, volcanic spontaneity and smoldering charisma, Chávez has it all, including a superb command of French and a sense of humor.”
-Ms Chávez has also showed great success in various pants roles, including Octavian in Der Rosenkavalier (Florentine Opera), Hansel in Hansel and Gretel (Atlanta Opera), and Orfeo in Gluck's Orfeo (Metropolitan Opera)
+Ms Chávez has also showed great success in various pants roles, including Octavian in Der Rosenkavalier (Florentine Opera), Hansel in Hansel and Gretel (Atlanta Opera), and Orfeo in Gluck's Orfeo (Metropolitan Opera).

-Kirstin Chávez has earned praise for her performances in modern American Operas, as well, with her Jo in Adamo’s Little Women (Opera Pacific), Thérèse, in Tobias Picker’s Thérèse Raquin (San Diego Opera) and for Sondra Finchley in Picker’s An American Tragedy, which was her Metropolitan Opera principal debut in 2005.
-And now she has added two more modern roles to the list: Sister Helen Prejean in Dead Man Walking, of which the Tulsa World reviewer referred to her performance as “Searing and Incandescent,” and Sharon Falconer in Aldridge’s Elmer Gantry, of which the Tulsa World reviewer spoke of the “otherworldy quality to her singing; a mix of the earthy and the ethereal”
+Kirstin Chávez has earned praise for her performances in modern operas, as well, with her Jo in Adamo’s Little Women (Opera Pacific), Thérèse, in Tobias Picker’s Thérèse Raquin (San Diego Opera) and Sondra Finchley in Picker’s An American Tragedy, which was her Metropolitan Opera principal debut in 2005.
+Two more important modern roles she has recently added are Sister Helen Prejean in Dead Man Walking, of which the Tulsa World reviewer referred to her performance as “Searing and Incandescent,” and Sharon Falconer in Aldridge’s Elmer Gantry, of which the Tulsa World reviewer spoke of the “otherworldy quality to her singing; a mix of the earthy and the ethereal”

-Ms. Chavez' recent engagements have brought her to Australia as Carmen at the Opera Queensland and to Italy for The Rape of Lucretia at Maggio Musicale Fiorentino.
-She has now also made her debut with two major companies in the United Kingdom: The Welsh National Opera, as Carmen, and The Royal Opera House in London with the role of Marquise de Merteuil in the contemporary opera Quartett by Luca Francesconi; a production with which she also recently made her Swedish debut with Malmö Opera.
-And now, Ms. Chavez is making her role debut as Amneris in Verdi’s Aida with Opera Southwest in the United States.
+Ms. Chavez' recent engagements have brought her to the Sydney Opera House in Australia as Carmen and the same at Opera Queensland, in Brisbane.
+She also made a role debut as Lucretia in Britten’s The Rape of Lucretia, at Maggio Musicale in Florence, Italy.
+Her subsequent travel to the United Kingdom, resulted in her debut with two major companies: The Welsh National Opera, as Carmen, and at The Royal Opera House in London with the role of Marquise de Merteuil in the contemporary opera Quartett by Luca Francesconi; a production with which she also then made her Swedish debut with Malmö Opera.
+And amidst engagements of her favorite roles and powerful new contemporary pieces, Kirstin is also branching forth into the heavier repertoire eagerly anticipating more performances as Amneris in Aida and then, surely, Dalilah in Samson et Dalila and Eboli in Don Carlos.